python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_8a_turtle_and_functions.md

-# Turtle
+# Turtle and Functions

-The `turtle` module is a fun way to draw pictures and make games using Python.

-It's also a great way to gain familiarity with Python concepts and syntax.
+Functions are a essential building block in almost any programming language.
+This lesson teaches functions using the `turtle` module, which is a fun way to draw pictures and make games using Python.
+Even if you don't plan to work with graphics in your future Python endeavors, you'll still benefit from the exposure to Python concepts and syntax.

-Note: Make sure to close the turtle window after each run.
+*Note: Make sure to close the turtle window after each run.*

 ### Exercises